cisco-ce/roomos.cisco.com/docs/Introduction.md

 ## HTTP(S)

 This is a stateless HTTP API that was created before the days of REST APIs.
 It lets you access the xAPI with HTTP requests containing XML data.
-Getting feedback from the video device is also possible using HTTP Feedback, a mechanism similar to web hooks.
+Getting feedback from the video device is also possible using HTTP Feedback, a mechanism similar to webhooks.
 HTTP GetXML requires you to be on the same network as the video device and a local user for authentication.
 See the [POSTMAN examples](https://github.com/CiscoDevNet/postman-xapi) to get started.

 ## RS232